DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

   const express = require('express');

   const app = express();

-  // its a middleware to use body parser app.use(express.json());
+  // its a middleware to use body parser (it is use to enabling parsing of json object in the body of request) app.use(express.json());

+  // this is use if body data send in x-www-form-urlencoded app.use(express.urlencoded({ extended: true }));0

   app.post('/', (req, res) => {

-    // all data come into req.body object console.log(req.body);
+    // all data come into req.body for json & urlencoded console.log(req.body);

-    res.status(200).send('Hello World');
+    return res.status(200).send('Hello World');

   });

   const port = process.env.PORT || 3000;